 The site abuts Ritchie Road to the north; Old Forestville Road to the east; and Marlboro Pike, a master-planned collector road, to the south.
 Additional roadway dedication is provided with this application, along the frontage of those three roadways.

 The applicant has filed a Variance to Section 25-122(b)(1)(G) of the Subdivision Regulations for the removal of one specimen tree.
-The approval of the variance is included in this PPS, as discussed further.
+Staff recommends approval of the variance, as discussed further.